-5. The licensee shall notify the Council immediately in writing (or in any case within 48 hours) if they are subject to any of the following:
+- 5. The licensee shall notify the Council immediately in writing (or in any case within 48 hours) if they are subject to any of the following:

+- Arrest or criminal investigation,

 - summons,

-- charge,
+- · charge,

-- conviction,
+- · conviction,

 - formal/simple caution,

 - fixed penalty or speed awareness course,

-- · criminal court order,
+- criminal court order.

 - criminal behaviour order or anti-social behaviour injunction,

 - domestic violence related order,

-- warning or bind over
+- · warning or bind over

-• any matter of restorative justice and shall provide such further information about the circumstances as the Council may require.
+- any matter of restorative justice and shall provide such further information about the circumstances as the Council may require.